jahinic/ST558_Project2/documents/bus.md

 -   num_keywords: Number of keywords in the metadata

--   is_weekend: Was the article published on the weekend?
+-   weekday: day on which the article published

 -   LDA_00: Closeness to LDA topic 0